 Dive In is a global movement in the insurance sector to support the development of inclusive workplace cultures.
 Its mission is to enable people to achieve their potential by raising awareness of the business case and promoting positive action for diversity in all its forms.
-Since its birth in 2015, Dive In has grown exponentially, reaching global heights with events taking place in over 60 cities across 33 countries world-wide, attracting more than 9,000 people.
-Plans for the 5th festival are well underway for 2019, expected to be the largest yet.
+Since its birth in 2015, Dive In has grown exponentially, reaching global heights with events taking place in over 60 cities across 32 countries world-wide, attracting more than 10,000 people.

 Dive In recognises that the global risk industry is facing complex challenges such as climate change and cyber crime.
 In order to attract the very best talent to keep pace with the rate of change, insurance needs to focus on its reputation as a great sector to work in.

 This means looking beyond traditional definitions of diversity to level the playing field for talent comprehensively including gender, age, cultural background, sexuality, social mobility, faith, caring responsibilities, mental health and physical impairments.

 Dive In promotes year-round best practice in diversity and inclusion with tools and advice that culminate in an annual three-day festival in September.
 Events are hosted in insurance firms of all types and sizes, all around the world.

 Originally launched in London in 2015 by a group of firms in the Lloyd’s Market acting through D&I strategy steering group, Inclusion@Lloyd’s, Dive In has grown far beyond its roots to include some of the world’s largest insurance companies, brokers, underwriters and associated service providers.

 You can discover more about the last five years of Dive In here: